jasonacox/pypowerwall/proxy/README.md

 This pyPowerwall Caching Proxy handles authentication to the Powerwall Gateway and will proxy API calls to /api/meters/aggregates (power metrics), /api/system_status/soe (battery level), and many others (see [HELP](https://github.com/jasonacox/pypowerwall/blob/main/proxy/HELP.md) for full list).
 With the instructions below, you can containerize this proxy and run it as an endpoint for tools like telegraf to pull metrics without needing to authenticate.

-Because pyPowerwall is designed to cache the auth and high frequency API calls, this will reduce the load on the Gateway and prevent crash/restart issues that can happen if too many session are created on the Gateway.
+Because pyPowerwall is designed to cache the auth and high frequency API calls, while also utilising HTTP persistent connections, this will reduce the load on the Gateway and prevent crash/restart issues that can happen if too many session are created on the Gateway.

 Docker: docker pull [jasonacox/pypowerwall](https://hub.docker.com/r/jasonacox/pypowerwall)